jameKeaws/my-python-selenium-project/README.md

 #### Exploring automation using Python with Selenium

-This is a simple project for exploring Python + Selenium Automation Testing (with a little exploration into Behave testing framework)
+This is a simple demo project for exploring Python + Selenium Automation Testing (with a little exploration into Behave testing framework).
+The project folder structure and packaging is pretty rough I would say, and not yet following best practices.
+But if you just need a base code to get a quick demo on how Python with Selenium works, this project should work for you.
+You will need to download Python, Visual Studio Code, other python related libraries, and selenium web drivers.

 I have elected to use "The Perth Mint" website as the site for testing.
 As of current time, we are only testing one feature which is searching for a product from the home page.